jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

 ### Transferring from Namada to Ethereum

-#### Wrapped ETH or ERC20
-To redeem wrapped ETH/ERC20, a user should make a transaction to burn their wrapped ETH or ERC20 tokens, which the `#EthBridge` validity predicate will accept.
+To redeem wrapped Ethereum assets, a user should make a transaction to burn their wrapped tokens, which the `#EthBridge` validity predicate will accept.

 Once this burn is done, it is incumbent on the end user to request an appropriate "proof" of the transaction.
-This proof must be submitted to the appropriate Ethereum smart contract by the user to redeem their ETH.
+This proof must be submitted to the appropriate Ethereum smart contract by the user to redeem their native Ethereum assets.
 This also means all Ethereum gas costs are the responsibility of the end user.

 The proofs to be used will be custom bridge headers that are calculated deterministically from the block contents, including messages sent by Namada and